docsforadobe/after-effects-expression-reference/docs/time-conversion.rst

 **Desciption**

 The inverse of timeToFrames.
 Returns the time corresponding to the frames argument, which is required.
-It doesn’t have to be an integer.
+It doesn't have to be an integer.
 See timeToFrames for explanation of the ``fps`` argument.

 **Parameters**